 b) Where does this data come from?

-If you attend at one of our training courses, committee meetings, or other events
+If you attend at one of our training courses, events or committee meetings

-If you submit an entry for an event organised by us
+If you submit an entry for an event organized by us

 If you have signed up for our information brochures

-When you use our internet services, pseudonymised usage data associated with IP addresses are generated
+When you are using our internet services pseudonymised usage data associated with IP‑addresses are generated

 c) What do we use this data for and what is the legal basis for this?